Afghans face hunger crisis, adding to Taliban's challenges

 While many Afghans fear a return to the Taliban's brutal rule, they are also concerned that the nation's economic situation holds little opportunity — and tens of thousands sought to flee the country in a harrowing airlift.

 Thousands who had worked with the U.S. and its allies, as well as up to 200 Americans, remained in the country after the efforts ended with the last U.S. troops flying out of Kabul international airport just before midnight Monday.
-President Joe Biden defended his handling of the withdrawal a day later.
+President Joe Biden later defended his handling of the withdrawal.

 The challenges the Taliban face in reviving the economy could give Western nations leverage as they push the group to fulfill a pledge to allow free travel, form an inclusive government and guarantee women’s rights.
 The Taliban say they want to have good relations with other countries, including the United States.